-Bath Papers in International Development and Wellbeing is registered as ISSN 2040-3151, and edited by the Director and Postdoctoral Research Associate of the Centre for Development Studies (CDS) (currently James Copestake and Cynthia Kamwengo).
-Papers are subject to a light peer review process involving one CDS staff member and one external reviewer.
+The Bath Papers in International Development and Wellbeing is registered as ISSN 2040-3151.
+The paper series is edited by the Director and Postdoctoral Research Fellow of the Centre for Development Studies (CDS).
+All papers are subject to a light peer review process involving one CDS staff member and one external reviewer.
+After passing peer review, each paper is published on this page with links provided in Pure.